 Common Sense Approaches to Improving Access and Minimizing Litigation

 Californians with disabilities and business want access issues fixed.
 Some ways to ensure that happens are:

-- Shift responsibility through lease terms for access fixes to landlords who have more resources to make properties accessible and prohibit landlords from shifting access fixes to tenants.
+- Through lease terms for access fixes, shift responsibility to make properties accessible from tenants with fewer resources to landlords who have more resources; prohibit landlords from shifting access fixes to tenants.

-- Collect fees when business licenses are obtained or renewed to help pay for CASp inspections and access improvements.
+- When business licenses are obtained or renewed, include a nominal fee to help pay for CASp inspections and access improvements.

 - Develop an access inspection program similar to health and safety inspection programs.

-- Require early review of actions filed by plaintiffs or lawyers who have filed 10 or more construction related lawsuits in a 12 month period.
+- Encourage early review of actions filed by plaintiffs or lawyers in construction related lawsuits to facilitate early settlement of these cases.

-- Ensure businesses correct the access problems by changing the law to require court oversight of settlements and court orders.
+- Ensure businesses correct the access problems by requiring court oversight of settlements and court orders.